dotoryeee/Proj-1/README.md

-# Simple employment information system for Employer
+# Simple Talent Pool for Recruiter
 ### Summary
 + DEV on Docker Container
 + CICD pipeline with Travis CI